tc39/test262/CONTRIBUTING.md

 #### features
 **features**: [list]

 Some tests require the use of language features that are not directly described by the test file's location in the directory structure.
-These features should be formally listed here.
+These features should be specified with this tag.
+See the `features.txt` file for a complete list of available values.

 ## Test Environment